lupyuen/lupyuen.github.io/src/pio.md

 -   [__sun4i_tcon.c__](https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/sun4i/sun4i_tcon.c)

-Which looks useful for creating our TCON0 Driver for NuttX RTOS.
+Which looks like a help reference for creating our TCON0 Driver for NuttX RTOS.

 Here's the high-level doc for the Linux Driver for Allwinner A64 TCON...